space-sh/space/doc/glossary/index.md

 - script: a computer program written in a scripting language
 - sh: shell script file extension and shorthand for shell.
 - shell: a program that serves as interface between a computer user and the operating system
-- Space: SpaceGal shell
+- Space: Space.sh
-- SpaceGal: set of tools and services delivered by Blockie.org
+- Space.sh: set of tools and services delivered by Blockie.org
 - stderr: standard error stream
 - stdout: standard output stream
 - terminal: a computer terminal